Telefonaktiebolaget LM Ericsson (publ) (ERIC) Upgraded Issued by Wall Street Gurus

 Many brokerage firms have already submitted their reports for ERIC stocks, with Goldman repeating the rating for ERIC by listing it as a “Neutral.”
 The predicted price for ERIC in the upcoming period, according to Goldman is $6.10 based on the research report published on October 24th of the current year 2022.

-During the last 5 trading sessions, ERIC rose by +0.91%, which changed the moving average for the period of 200-days by -50.97% in comparison to the 20-day moving average, which settled at $5.95.
-In addition, Telefonaktiebolaget LM Ericsson (publ) saw -48.76% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ERIC fell by -2.47%, which changed the moving average for the period of 200-days by -50.98% in comparison to the 20-day moving average, which settled at $5.80.
+In addition, Telefonaktiebolaget LM Ericsson (publ) saw -49.22% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ERIC